rarimo/issuer/README.md

-# qid-issuer
+# issuer

 ## Description

-This is a QID Issuer service that follows an [Iden3 protocol](https://docs.iden3.io/).
+This is an Issuer service that follows an [Iden3 protocol](https://docs.iden3.io/).
 It provides an ability to create an Identity and issue different claims.
 You can think of a claim as a statement: something an Issuer says about another subject.
 For example, when you apply for a job, the employer may ask you to provide a reference from your previous employer.
-In the same way QID issuer can issue QID DAO Membership claim that proves that you are a member of QID DAO.

 1) [Identity generation](#identity-generation)
 2) [Claim issuance](#claim-issuance)